 Uh-oh.
 That feeling, absent for so long now, almost frightening in its unfamiliarity, delightful yes, yet, one suspects, dangerous too; it’s like a tingling in the extremities, working inward.
 Hope.
 Hope, and so help me, along with it come risky ideas.
 Like, maybe it’s not too late, not quite, not yet.
 Maybe the monster can still be vanquished, and maybe there’s still a chance to set everything to rights, even though everything, absolutely everything, is now so terribly wrong.
 With all that’s happened in the wake of that awful November night in 2016, almost all of it inconceivable not so very long ago, any emotions not run through with resignation and despair seem ill-advised to the point of foolishness.
 The safest thing is just to wallow at the bottom of this deep muddy pit, isn’t it?
 The sides are slippery.
-Every foot gained trying to climb out of here is just one foot higher to fall, and that little circle of daylight that’s still discernible way up at the distant lip was probably put there just to taunt us.
+Every foot gained trying to climb out of here is just one foot higher to fall, and that little circle of daylight that’s still discernible way up at the distant lip was probably left there just to taunt us.
 We’ll never get there.
 Hope is for dupes and dummies.
 Remember your mantra: it’s the hope that kills you.

 Yet hope won’t be denied.